DS-techies/Student-Management-System/README.md

 # Student-Management-System
-Clone the repo..
+Clone the repo.
-create a virtual environment
+Create a virtual environment.
 Run with python manage.py runserver in your command prompt.